-Investment risk within the Bank would arise in relation to PWM clients with discretionary and advisory mandates.
-The clients would bear the financial impacts in case of risk materialization, in consideration of the fact that contractually the Bank has an obligation of means and not of results.
+Investment risk within the Bank would arise in relation to clients with discretionary and advisory mandates.

 The Bank mainly holds towards those clients a fiduciary responsibility, which is represented by the obligation of implementing and adhere to the contractually agreed mandates and investment constraints.